Contour trenching: Techniques

 Trenches can be artificially dug along the contour lines, across the slope so that water flowing down the hill is retained by the trench, and is infiltrating the soil below.

 Implementation

 Depending on the slope of the hill, the parallel trenches can be closer or further from one another.

 Manually dug trenches are smaller.
 Machine dug trenches can be deeper.
 The dimensions, and the format of the trench should correspond to the local climate and soil conditions.
-The trench should be big enough to keep all the water; no water should spoil over the downhill border.
+The trench should be big enough to keep all the water; no water should spill over the downhill border.
 The upside of the trench should be protected against erosion, by means of e.g. grass, shrubs, or fabric.